soar-telescope/goodman_pipeline/docs/change_history.rst

 - Improved messages at critical stages of wavelength calibration.
 - Moved `setup_logging` call from main package `__init__` to scripts or entry points, this allows to re use other master loggers.
+- Changed `--background-threshold` to multiply by detection limit instead of background level

 .. _v1.2.1: